Cow Parsley

 Research confirms that breakfast is the most important meal of the day for children’s health, academic achievement, cognitive development and mental health.
 To help ensure a successful start to their day students are offered whole grains, fresh fruit, and low-fat milk as part of a freshly prepared and balanced breakfast meal.

-Menus are available at each school site office at the beginning of each month, posted at all cafeteria sites, on the Menu page as well as the PUSD Child Nutrition Facebook page
+Menus are available at each school site office at the beginning of each month, posted at all cafeteria sites, on the Menu page.

 School year 2018-19 began implementation of Community Eligibility Program.
 Each student is afforded one breakfast and one lunch meal every day at no cost to the family.
-In the event your student would like an extra meal we encourage you to keep a small amount of funds on your student account and the amount of extra meals is listed below:
+An adult breakfast is $4.50.

 Image result for breakfast most important meal of day